-3.1.1 Solution Concepts.
 Because a solution's performance is measured over multiple tests, its fitness can be quantified in a number of ways and may change depending on what tests it faces.
-This complexity has been addressed in coevolutionary literature, e.g. [2, 16] and RIVALS adopts solution concepts [16].
+This complexity has been extensively addressed in coevolutionary literature, e.g. [2, 16].

-RIVALS integrates 4 solution concepts in total, mixed across different coevolutionary algorithms: (1) Best Worst Case A solution's fitness is its worst performance measure against the fittest test in the set of tests that it tries to solve (2) Maximization of Expected Utility A solution's fitness reflects that its tests are of equal importance.
+RIVALS integrates 4 solution concepts, [16] in total, mixed across different coevolutionary algorithms: (1) Best Worst Case A solution's fitness is its worst performance measure against the fittest test in the set of tests that it tries to solve (2) Maximization of Expected Utility A solution's fitness reflects that its tests are of equal importance.
 (3) Nash Equilibrium favors solutions which lead to stable solution states in which no sole actor can their improve their state unilaterally.
 (4) Pareto Optimal Set Every possible test (solution) is an objective and the subset of solutions (tests) are the pareto set of this multi-objective space.

-3.1.2 Coevolutionary Algorithms with Archives.
 Pathologies arise in coevolutionary optimization due to its complex dynamics, [12].
 These include: (1) Intransitivity, e.g. (a) Red Queen Effect (b) Cycling (c) Transitive dominance, and, (2) Disengagement (loss of gradient), e.g. (a) solution fails to perform in any way on a test (b) inability to discover a test to efficiently search for solutions.

-One general remedy for these coevolutionary search pathologies is to support memory so that useful solutions are not lost and re-found.
-Memory is implemented using an archive.
+One general remedy for these coevolutionary search pathologies is memory which can be served by the maintenance of an archive.
 An archive is a repository of solutions that is maintained outside the algorithmic cycle of generational selection and variation.
 It retains the best solutions ever found [5, 11, 12, 14] thus serving as a source of genetic material that persists longer than a generation and as a source of individuals with historical performance characteristics that are saved from being lost due to genetic variation.
-Coevolutionary algorithms have an archive for one or each of their populations.
+Coevolutionary algorithms have an archive for each population.

+3.1.1 Coevolutionary Algorithms with Archives.
 RIVALS includes as baselines (1) a simple coevolutionary algorithm that does not use an archive and (2) an implementation of IPCA, Pareto-Coevolution Archive,[11].
 IPCA archives previous tests and only replaces them with new tests which are different and more competitive than those in the archive.
 The learner (a.k.a. solution) archive is maintained by selecting learners that are not dominated by other learners in terms of which tests they solve.
-That is, if a learner, X, only solves tests A and B, and learner, Y, only solves test A, then learner X dominates Y and Y is removed from the learner archive.
+That is, if a learner, X, only solves tests X and X and X and X is removed from the learner archive.
 This strategy fosters monotonic evolutionary progress.
+We validate our implementation of IPCA and the other coevolutionary algorithms with the discretized three-dimensional Compare-on-one problem with mutation bias.